Street racing: Italy

 In the 2010s, track days at the Autodromo Nazionale di Monza become more popular with car enthusiasts with burnouts in the tunnel attracting many spectators.
-Many cars performing burnouts are streetracing vehicles.
 In the late 2010s and early 2020s, legal car meetings became popular in Italy.
 Injuries are still prevalent, such as a BMW driver who hit a crowd and injured some people in Turin in November 2018.
-Street racing is still popular in Italy, and can divided into highway street racers and Tōge racers.
+Street racing is still popular in Italy, and can be divided into highway street racers and Tōge racers.